robertorcosta/azure-docs.pt-br/articles/virtual-machines/windows/windows-desktop-multitenant-hosting-deployment.md

 >

 ## <a name="deploying-windows-10-image-from-azure-marketplace"></a>Implantando a imagem do Windows 10 do Azure Marketplace
-Para implantações de modelo do Azure Resource Manager, da CLI e do Powershell, a imagem do Windows 10 pode ser encontrada com o publishername, oferta e SKU a seguir.
+Para implantações de modelo do PowerShell, CLI e Azure Resource Manager, a imagem do Windows 10 pode ser encontrada com o PublisherName, oferta, SKU a seguir.

 | Sistema operacional  |      PublisherName      |  Oferta | Sku |
 |:----------|:-------------:|:------|:------|